What Is A Payroll Schedule?

 - Does my industry offer overtime?
 Which pay schedule is best for calculating overtime?

 There are many cloud-based payroll software options for small businesses and some of those even allow for different pay schedules depending on employee type.
 We recommend Gusto as a place to start for full-tax services with competitive pricing.
-However, each payroll system is unique — like your business — and you might find one of the other systems a better fit.
-Check out our reviews of Square, QuickBooks, Paychex, and ADP to see if there is a program that works for you.
+However, the best payroll software is flexible enough to handle your business’s unique payroll needs, from tax compliance to setting multiple pay schedules.